Alex-Nin/adapter-design-pattern/README.md

 ## Usage

-To run the programexecute the following command in your terminal in the program directory, depending on your Python environment:
+To run the program, execute the following command in your terminal in the program directory, depending on your Python environment:

 ```bash
 python adapter.py